kesslern/kotbot/README.md

   - Plugins can add commands with a description
   - help lists commands, or help with a command gets a specific description
 - Create NoSQL style database interface for plugins
-- Simplify responding to the user who issued a command
-- Simplify responding without a user prefix